luisalcerro/PHSX815_Week12/README.md

 This repository contains the programs:

 - `PhDSelection.py` [Python]
+- `CentralLimit.py` [Python]

-The following libraries are required to run this notebook:
+The following libraries are required to run these programs:
 - `openpyxl`
 -  `pandas`
 -  `numpy`